KI7MT/wspr-analytics/README.rst

 to the process list.
 This includes the the current month which is updated in early hours UTC each day.

-The script should work with either Python2 or Python3.
-It will also auto select the extension based on running Windows ``.zip`` or Linux ``.gz``
+At present, the scripts only work with Python3, however, they will auto select the extension based on running Windows ``.zip`` or Linux ``.gz``

 At the time of this writing, there are only ``(2)`` plot reports that can be generated,

 Variables and Scripts
 ---------------------